 The Democratic and Republican parties nominate candidates by primary.
 Primaries to nominate candidates for the General Election are held on the second Tuesday in June.
 Candidates must receive a majority of votes to be nominated.
 If no candidate receives a majority of votes for a particular office, a primary runoff between the top two candidates is held two weeks later.
 Primaries and runoffs are conducted by the State and county election commissions.

-The American, Constitution, Green, Independence, Labor, Libertarian, United Citizens, and Working Families parties nominate candidates by convention.
+The Alliance, Constitution, Green, Independence, Labor, Libertarian, United Citizens, and Working Families parties nominate candidates by convention.
 Conventions are conducted by the parties.
 Contact the appropriate party for more information regarding conventions.

 A candidate may be nominated by more than one political party.
 Such candidates are commonly referred to as "fusion candidates."
 Click here for information regarding candidates representing more than one party.